UPDATE 1-Suspect killed in attempt to steal helicopter at Oregon airport -newspaper

 (Adds details of shooting)

-July 3 A suspect was shot to death on Monday after attempting to steal a helicopter at an airport in Hillsboro, Oregon, the Oregonian newspaper reported.
+July 3 (Reuters) - A suspect was shot to death on Monday after attempting to steal a helicopter at an airport in Hillsboro, Oregon, the Oregonian newspaper reported.

 All arriving and departing flights were put on hold at the airport, about 15 miles northwest of Portland, the newspaper said.